Mai Badr

-Mai Badr (born 6 July 1968) is the editor-in-chief of Hia magazine and deputy editor-in-chief of Sayidaty and Al Jamila.
+Mai Badr (born 6 July 1968) is the editor-in-chief of Hia magazine.
 Born in Birmingham, UK, she is of Syrian origin and is considered one of the most prominent Arab women journalists.
 She spent her childhood and completed her education in Lattakia on the Syrian coast and is married to journalist Adnan Alkateb with whom she has one son, Badr.